-D. Visitors

-- 1. Overnight visitors are permitted in a dwelling unit in accordance with FCHA's Procedure on Visitors so long as they have no previous history of behavior on FCHA premises that would be a lease violation. - 2.
-Residents must register all their overnight visitors with the property manager.
+- D. Visitors - 1.
+Overnight visitors are permitted in a dwelling unit in accordance with FCHA's Procedure on Visitors so long as they have no previous history of behavior on FCHA premises that would be a lease violation and they have not been evicted from an FCHA unit or had FCHA-provided HCV assistance terminated in the past five years. - Residents must register all their overnight visitors with the property manager.
 The registration form permits FCHA to run a criminal history check on adult visitors who stay overnight, however FCHA will not run a criminal history check on a visitor unless FCHA has reason to believe the visitor actually lives in the FCHA unit or if FCHA receives complaints about the visitor's behavior from other residents or law enforcement personnel. - 3.
 In FCHA properties a guest may visit overnight for a total of 14 days/nights in any twelve-month period.
 Any visit longer than 14 days requires the written permission of FCHA.